HSO-swehr/java-hearts-student/README.md

 You need the following software installed on your computer:

-* Visual Studio Code with the [extension pack for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) and the [extension for gradle](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-gradle)
+* Eclipse with the extension "Buildship Gradle Integration" (can be found via "Help" -> "Eclipse Market Place")
 * JDK, at least version 21

+Import the project in Eclipse with "File" -> "Import" -> "Gradle" -> "Existing Gradle Project" and then choose the java-hearts-student directory.
+This might take a moment.

 ## Useful commands